Interview Prep

 Common mistakes when describing yourself

-• Listing adjectives without evidence.
-“I’m detail-oriented” without a proof point sounds hollow.
+Listing adjectives without evidence.
+Saying "I'm detail-oriented" without a proof point sounds hollow.
+Interviewers have heard this claim from hundreds of candidates.
+Always pair traits with one-line examples that demonstrate the trait in action.

-• Rambling past 90 seconds.
+Rambling past 90 seconds.
+The ideal response to "describe yourself" falls between 60 and 90 seconds.
 Going longer suggests poor judgment about what information matters.

 How to practice describing yourself